Human Papillomavirus (HPV), High-Risk, DNA In Situ Hybridization

 This test, when not accompanied by a pathology consultation request, will be answered as either positive or negative.
 If additional interpretation or analysis is needed, request 70012 / Pathology Consultation along with this test.

 The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
-Following a negative HPV High Risk DNA ISH result, a more sensitive test, 62886 / Human Papillomavirus (HPV) High Risk E6/E7, RNA In Situ Hybridization, could be performed, if clinically indicated.
-The RNA ISH test is only available in the context of a pathology consultation (test 70012 / Pathology Consultation).
+If this test is negative, a more sensitive test, 62886 / Human Papillomavirus (HPV) High Risk E6/E7, RNA In Situ Hybridization, could be performed if clinically indicated.

 1. Kelesidis T, Aish L, Steller MA, et al: Human papillomavirus (HPV) detection using in situ hybridization in histologic samples.
 Am J Clin Pathol 2011;136:119-127

 2. Lee WT, Tubbs RR, Teker AM, et al: Use of in situ hybridization to detect human papillomavirus in head and neck squamous cell carcinoma patients without a history of alcohol or tobacco use.
 Arch Pathol Lab Med 2008;132:1653-1656